DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/paging-state.md

 # PagingState Plugin Reference

-Plugin that manages paging state.
+A plugin that manages paging state.
 It controls the total page count depending on the total row count and the specified page size.
 It also controls the currently selected page number and can change it in response to the corresponding actions.

 ## User Reference